What Your Author Website Really Needs

 Of course, instead of Wordpress, you can also use a service like Squarespace (where this particular site is hosted) and get great theme options and support as well.
 It’s a great options for those who are bit less tech savvy.

 A good headshot.
 No blurry pictures or your face cropped out of a group photo, please.
 While you don’t have to hire a professional photographer, you may want to consider it.
-If that’s not feasible for you, make a friend with a super new iPhone, get gussied up, stand in front of a bookcase and have your friend take a few snaps in “portrait” mode.
+If that’s not feasible for you, make a friend with a super new iPhone, get gussied up, stand in front of a bookcase with good light and have your friend take a few snaps in “portrait” mode.
 NO SELFIES.
 I mean it.

 Professional bio.
 I know, I know.
 I hate writing my own bio, too.
 Just blurt out a draft and then ask a few trusted friends to help you toot your own horn a bit.
 And a dash of humor never hurts.
 Read the bios of other successful writers in your genre to get a feel for what works.